Skip to content Skip to navigation Skip to footer

 Note: Be sure the "Snap to Trail" option (shown below) is enabled unless you wish to plan the route manually.

 6. Find the desired trail or ride area and click on the map to add your starting point (1).
-Note: Start and end points can be on or off the actual trail, but must be within 500 meters of a trail for routing to work.
+Note: Start and end points can be on or off the actual trail, but they must be within 500 meters of a trail for routing to work.
+After the starting point has been placed, the user can add a second point by clicking on the desired location on the map.

 Once tapped, you can move the point by clicking and dragging it.

-10. Once two or more waypoints have been added, you can adjust the route to take different paths to the desired waypoint.
+9. Once two or more waypoints have been added, you can adjust the route to take different paths to the desired waypoint.
 To do this, click on the route between the two waypoints and drag the dashed line to the trail segment you want to use.

 Ride Command control point

-11. Once satisfied with your route, name it, add any notes and click SAVE.
+10. Once satisfied with your route, name it, add any notes and click SAVE.

-Once your ride has been planned, you can choose whether or not to have it shown on the map.
+Once your ride has been planned, you can choose whether to show or hide it on the map.
 To hide the planned ride from the map, navigate the MAP tab and expand the drop-down menu.
+To hide planned rides, toggle the switch next to Routes.
+To hide other elements like tracked rides, saved places (waypoints) and areas, toggle the slider next to the element you wish to hide.

-map features
+Map features

 Ride Planning on the App